-4. THE ASSOCIATION AND ALLIANCE CONCEPTS
+615 4.
+THE ASSOCIATION AND ALLIANCE CONCEPTS

-The historical record of vegetation classification, as well as recent developments shows a continuing convergence of the basic concepts that underlie establishment and recognition of associations and alliances.
-Ecologists have long recognized the need to communicate the context of ecological and biological phenomena and to understand interactions within and among biotic communities.
-These needs have led to frequent use of "community type" or "vegetation type" as a unit of vegetation.
-Vegetation types can be understood as segments along gradients of vegetation composition, with more-or-less continuous variation within and among types along biophysical gradients.
-Conceptualization of vegetation types is derived from analyses of vegetation samples (plots, transects, relevés etc.), as explained more fully in Chapters 5-7, and these samples provide the fundamental records for describing vegetation.
-With the broad assortment of analytical tools and approaches that are now used to assess vegetation patterns, the basic and practical needs for classifying vegetation have led to a substantial unification in approaches to the classification of vegetation.
+616 The historical record of vegetation classification, as well as recent developments shows a 617 continuing convergence of the basic concepts that underlie establishment and recognition of 618 associations and alliances.
+Ecologists have long recognized the need to communicate the context 619 of ecological and biological phenomena and to understand interactions within and among biotic 620 communities.
+These needs have led to frequent use of "community type" or "vegetation type" as 621 a unit of vegetation.
+Vegetation types can be understood as segments along gradients of vegetation composition, with more-or-less continuous variation within and among types along 622 623 biophysical gradients.
+Conceptualization of vegetation types is derived from analyses of 624 vegetation samples (plots, transects, relevés etc.), as explained more fully in Sections 5-7, and 625 these samples provide the fundamental data for describing vegetation.
+With the broad 626 assortment of analytical tools and approaches that are now used to assess vegetation patterns, the 627 basic and practical needs for classifying vegetation have led to a substantial unification in 628 approaches to the classification of vegetation.

-4.1.
+629 4.1.
 ASSOCIATION

-The association is the most basic unit of vegetation recognized in the NVC.
-The earliest definition (Flahault and Schröter 1910) is "a plant community of definite floristic composition, uniform habitat conditions, and uniform physiognomy".
-Gabriel and Talbot (1984) also include a definition of the association as "a recurring plant community of characteristic composition and structure."
-Curtis (1959) defined the plant community, a segment along a continuum, as a

-"studyable grouping of organisms which grow together in the same general place and have mutual interactions."
-Some commonalities are evident in the words used in the three definitions, including four central ideas: characteristic composition, physiognomy and structure, habitat, and a recurring distribution across a landscape or region.
+630 The association is the most basic unit of vegetation recognized in the NVC.
+The earliest 631 definition (Flahault and Schröter 1910a, 1910b) is usually translated as "a plant community of 632 definite floristic composition, uniform habitat conditions, and uniform physiognomy".
+Since the 633 1910 discussion was focused on vegetation types, rather than particular stands of vegetation, 634 some translations insert "type" after "community" to clarify that it does not refer to an individual 635 community or stand, but to a conceptual abstraction.
+Shimwell (1971:52) clarifies the "type" 636 interpretation: "The central concept of the Association was its abstract nature, i.e. the field 637 observer never saw an Association in the field; it was only a stand, just as a herbarium only 638 contains a specimen of a species."
+Gabriel and Talbot (1984) provided numerous definitions of 639 association, including "a recurring plant community of characteristic composition and structure."
+640 Curtis (1959, pg.
+51, 53) defined the plant community type, a segment along a continuum, as 641 "more or less similar groups of species recurring from place to place...their lack of an inherent 642 discreteness, however, does not prohibit their orderly arrangement into groups for purposes of 643 study and discussion."
+The individual stand was defined simply as a "studiable grouping of organisms which grow together in the same general place and have mutual interactions."
+The

+645 commonalities evident in most definitions include four central ideas: 1) definite floristic

+646 composition, 2) uniform physiognomy and structure, 3) uniform habitat, and 4) a recurring

+647 distribution across a landscape or region."